azagniotov/stubby4j/README.md

 * You want to trigger response from the server based on the request parameters over HTTP or HTTPS
 * You want support for any of the available HTTP methods
 * You want support for Basic Authorization
+* You want support for HTTP 30x redirects
 * You want to trigger multiple responses based on multiple requests on the same URI
 * You want to easily configure stub data using configuration file
 * You want to easily configure stub data at runtime, without restarting the server by making a POST to an exposed endpoint